Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Participating whole life insurance

 You have the right to participate in the surplus earnings of your insurer and receive an annual dividend whenever the life insurance company makes an excess profit.
 You can receive funds in cash or use them to purchase an additional coverage amount or reduce future premium payments.
-Alternately, you can leave dividends on deposit with the insurer and earn interest.

 Final Expense Insurance